Evensong ~ The Dust Diaries by Owen Sheers

 I must have marked this in either 2011 or 2018.
 But only now, on 4 October 2021, on finding it fresh just two hours after I've revamped Dimension Fables ~ do I grasp the meaning.

-In Tewkesbury Abbey, Gloucester Cathedral, Liverpool Cathedral and Worcester Cathedral did I find this in Evensong, but it is Oliver Sheers who has given me the beatific description.
+In Tewkesbury Abbey, Gloucester Cathedral, Liverpool Cathedral and Worcester Cathedral did I find this in Evensong, but it is Owen Sheers who has given me the beatific description.

-Owen Sheers writes into The Dust Diaries a most wonderful description into the mind of the character … one of his ancestors, an ordained missionary in the Anglican Church in the newly developing British colony of Rhodesia as it then was, that we, of course, rightly know as the fully independent and sovereign Nation state ~ Zimbabwe.
+Owen Sheers writes into The Dust Diaries a most wonderful description into the mind and the character of one of his ancestors, an ordained missionary in the Anglican Church in the newly developing British colony of Rhodesia as it then was, that we, of course, rightly know as the fully independent and sovereign Nation state ~ Zimbabwe.

 Sheers writes thus …

-I completed The Dust Diaries, I learned a great deal about the mindset of British colonial rule, the attitude of the Church within that rule, and indeed the role, even, that it is happy to engage in.
-Owen Sheers gives us in this superb title an extraordinary and uplifting study, a balancing of the scales, enabling me to examine the reality of colonial rule and the narrowness of mindset within the Church that he and his ancestor confronted.
+Owen Sheers gives, in this superb title, an extraordinary and uplifting study, rebalancing of the scales, enabling me to examine the reality of colonial rule and the narrowness of mindset within the Church that both he and his ancestor dared to confront.

 This, for the moment, is a pen note; my chief concern is to highlight the crucial importance of descriptive writing.

 At School in the 1950s-1960s, so often in history lessons we were reminded of the Dark Continent.
+Africa was always referred to as the Dark Continent.
 There is anything but dark about the Continent of Africa.
-What is dark is that which outsiders have brought to it over the centuries, and which teachers used to emphasise at school right through from Infant, Primary and Secondary.
+What is dark is that which outsiders have brought to it over the centuries, and which teachers tended to emphasise at school, often unwittingly.

 We often move within and without (outside) denominations.
-This does not in any way undermine our stance, and as His Majesty the King demonstrated last week when he broke the back of 500 years of history as powerfully as when the rod is ceremonially snapped in two over the coffin before being laid to rest.
+This does not in any way undermine our stance, and as His Majesty the King demonstrated last week when he broke the back of five hundred years of history as powerfully as when the rod was ceremonially snapped in two over the coffin before the Late Queen Elizabeth II was then lowered into the vault.

 As I gaze upon the Sixteenth Century Reformation and the Seventeenth Century tide of Puritanism, I reflect upon the deeds of apparently righteous men and righeous women ~ on all sides.